Hidden Gems in Rome

 Whether it’s your first or fourteenth visit to Rome, viewing the Colosseum never ceases to impress.
 In its hay day, this stone stadium could seat 50,000 spectacles for live battles and gladiator matches.
 With my help, you can enjoy a private tour inside the Colosseum with skip-the-line tickets.
 After your immersion in ancient history, you’ll be hungry for a taste of Rome.
 Nearby, I recommend Li Rioni Pizzeria – hidden on a non-touristy side street just a 5 minutes’ walk from the main ruins.
 Be sure to order here a wood-fired pizza, tomato-crowned bruschetta and the creamy house tiramisu!

 Not far from the famous Spanish Steps, you’ll find a green jewel in the heart of historic Rome – the Villa Borghese Gardens.
-Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, the Villa Borghese Gardens were the largest green space built in Rome since ancient times.
+Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, Villa Borghese is Rome’s biggest and most beautiful public garden—and with a lake, a petting zoo, and rowboats, it’s also home to a ton of kid-friendly activities.
 From this vast and manicured park, you can also access the Villa Borghese gallery – housing Renaissance masterpieces from artists such as Caravaggio, Bernini, and Titian.
 Bring art history to life here with a private visit alongside an English-speaking guide.

 Rome is home to many sacred sites – including St. Peter’s tomb and the Vatican.
 It also boasts one of Europe’s oldest Jewish communities, which reside principally in the city’s scenic Jewish Quarter.
 In addition to vaunting kosher-friendly carbonara, this quiet cobblestoned quarter also houses some spectacular ruins – including Teatro Marcello.
 This theater dates back to 13BC and resembles the Colosseum (minus the crowds).
 Columns and remains of temples are scattered around this open-air theater.
 After wandering the Jewish Quarter’s back streets, walk to the nearby Isola Tiberina (Tiber Island) for a gelato at Tiberino Gelateria.